Alan Trejo Preview, Player Props: Rockies vs. Twins

 Alan Trejo At The Plate

-- Trejo has had an RBI in 19 games this year (25.7%), including three multi-RBI outings (4.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Trejo has an RBI in 20 of 75 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 23.0% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (6.8%).
+- He has scored in 18 of 75 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.